AdaneNT/Multimodal-AI-/README.md

 # R2-Tuning FastAPI Wrapper

 This repository provides a **FastAPI + Swagger UI interface** for running inference with [R2-Tuning](https://github.com/yeliudev/R2-Tuning).

-It lets you:
-- Upload a video
-- Provide a text query
-- Auto-generate clips via ffmpeg
-- Test everything via Swagger UI at `/docs`

----
+It does **not** reimplement R2-Tuning.
+Instead, it provides:
+- A **FastAPI wrapper** that turns the original command-line inference script into an HTTP service with Swagger UI.
+- A **Dockerized environment** for CPU-only execution (portable across Intel and Apple Silicon).
+- Ready-to-use endpoints for uploading videos + text queries and retrieving highlights.

+The underlying model code and weights come from [R2-Tuning](https://github.com/yeliudev/R2-Tuning) (Ye Liu, BSD-3-Clause).

 ## Quickstart

 ### 1. Clone the repository